FrancescoGnerre/ENGR-65-Energy-Exerted-Project/README.md

 # ENGR-65-Energy-Exerted-Project
 This project is an extra credit assignment for the UC Merced class ENGR 65, circuit theory.
 It discusses how to maximize the energy output of resistors, inductors, and capacitors.

-The .pdf write-up is meant to only give context to the .slx file
+There are two files other than the README.
+The first is 'Francesco Gnerre - Extra Credit Project.pdf', and exists to give context to 'FrancescoGnerreExtraCreditProject.slx'.